Farmington Bank: Initial public offering

 On June 29, 2011, shares of Farmington Bank began trading on NASDAQ under the symbol FBNK.
 Farmington Bank was invited to ring the NASDAQ closing bell on October 12, 2011 to celebrate becoming a public company.

 Expansion outside of Connecticut

 In September 2014, Farmington Bank announced plans to enter western Massachusetts with the establishment of a commercial lending office and two de novo hub branches in West Springfield, Massachusetts and East Longmeadow, Massachusetts.

 Acquisition

 In July 2018, People's United Bank, based in Bridgeport, Connecticut, announced that it had agreed to buy Farmington Bank in an all-stock deal for $544 million.
-Both its board and that of Farmington Bank's parent, First Connecticut Bankcorp Inc., had approved the deal, which is expected to result in branch closures.
+Both its board and that of Farmington Bank's parent, First Connecticut Bankcorp, Inc., had approved the deal, which was expected to result in branch closures.

+Post-Acquisition Activity

+Following the merger, People's United bank sold a Farmington office it had acquired through the acquisition of Farmington Bank for $340,000 in November 2020.

 Company

-First Connecticut Bankcorp, Inc. is the holding company for Farmington Bank.
+First Connecticut Bankcorp, Inc., is the holding company for Farmington Bank.
 Farmington Bank has over $2.5 billion in assets (2014) and with a network of over 20 branches located in Connecticut.